 · All sightseeing and transfers as per itinerary

 All Land Adventures require a minimum number of participants in order to operate as described.
 If this minimum number is not met, Silversea reserves the right to offer the programme at a different rate based on private arrangements, or to cancel the specific departure.
 Silversea's published cruise cancellation policy will remain in effect.
 All Land Adventure fares are subject to change and are not guaranteed until payment is received in full by Silversea.
-All Land Adventures are non-transferable and non-refundable for any reason, within 90 days of sailing.
+Onboard Spending Credit may not be applied to the purchase of this programme.
+All Land Adventures are non-transferable and non-refundable for any reason, within 90 days of sailing and are recommended to guests 18 years of age and older.
 This description is a general overview of this programme.
-Our local operator reserves the right to substitute other sites if local situations, including holidays and weather, require.
+Our local operator reserves the right to substitute other sites if local situations, including holidays, changes made by airlines, government activities, and weather, require.
 The programme described in this brochure is provided by independent contractors.
 Silversea acts solely as ticketing agent.
 Silversea shall have no obligation or liability of any kind to guests for the business practices, acts or omissions in connection with or arising out of arrangements with independent contractors, including but not limited to airline carriers, ground-tour operators, and hotels since they are neither agents for nor employees of Silversea Cruises.
 Silversea's liability does not extend beyond the vessel.